Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Introduction

 Different from offline charging scheduling, online charging control does not require complete future information such EV behaviors and temperature conditions.
+Existing online charging algorithms only focus on the scenarios under perfect temperature conditions.
 Examples include model predictive control (MPC) \cite{lee2021adaptive}.
 However, MPC still relies on predictive information, making its performance sensitive to the reliability of the forecasts.
 Rule-based methods (e.g., least-laxity-first and earliest-deadline-first \cite{subramanian2013real}) are computationally efficient and easy to implement.
 However, these algorithms rely on predefined heuristics, making them less robust to system uncertainties.
 Although reinforcement learning achieves online charging control without reliance on modeling of system uncertainties, it requires sufficient training to achieve satisfactory performance and cannot be easily extended to different scenarios~\cite{wang2019reinforcement}.
 Lyapunov optimization, which is based on queue theory, serves as a promising solution to perform online control, as it grants robustness to system uncertainties without any prior knowledge of them.
 Lyapunov optimization is an approach for maintaining queue stability while optimizing time-average performance under uncertain system dynamics.
 It turns time-average optimization problems into tractable per-slot deterministic problems using drift-plus-penalty techniques \cite{neely2010stochastic}.
 Lyapunov optimization has been employed in various applications such as building temperature control \cite{zheng2014distributed} and online EV charging control \cite{jin2014optimized,zhou2018incentive}.
-Although it has been implemented in online EV charging control, the consideration of battery thermal management in cold environments remains unexplored.